apache/tvm/docs/langref/relay_type.rst

 types and the return type must be tensors where the shape of `t3` is the broadcast of the shapes of `t1` and `t2`.
 The type system will accept any argument types and return type so long as they fulfill :code:`Broadcast`.
-Hence, it is usually convenient to type operators in Relay by defining a relation specific to that operator that encodes all the necessary constraints on the argument types and the return type.

 Note that the above example relations are written in Prolog-like syntax, but currently the relations must be implemented by users in C++ or Python.
 More specifically, Relay's type system uses an *ad hoc* solver for type relations in which type relations are actually implemented as C++ or Python functions that check whether the relation holds and imperatively update any shape variables or incomplete types.
+In the current implementation, the functions implementing relations should return :code:`False` if the relation fails to hold and :code:`True` if the relation holds or if there is not enough information to determine whether it holds or not.

-The functions are run as needed (if an input is updated) until one of the following holds:
+The functions for all the relations are run as needed (if an input is updated) until one of the following conditions holds:

-1. All relations hold (typechecking succeeds).
+1. All relations hold and no incomplete types remain (typechecking succeeds).
 2. A relation fails to hold (a type error).
 3. A fixpoint is reached where shape variables or incomplete types remain (either a type error or more type annotations may be needed).